akeneo/pim-docs/cookbook/ui_customization/create_a_new_field_type.rst

 How to add a new field type
 ===========================

 If you want a custom rendering for one of your attributes, attribute type or reference data you need to create a new field type.
-In this cookbook, we will got through each step needed to create a custom field type.
+In this cookbook, we will go through each step needed to create a custom field type.

-Let's say that we want to have a slider to represent each number attributes that have a minimum and a maximum value limit.
+Let's say that we want to have a slider to represent each "number attribute" that have a minimum and a maximum value limit.

 Before diving into code, we need to understand what's going on under the hood: